102 Recipes Using 1 Pound of Ground Beef

 Beefy Huevos Rancheros

-This quick, easy and oh-so-tasty recipe works for breakfast, lunch or dinner.
-It is delightful served with fruit or salad and some flour tortillas.
-Guests can top the dish however they'd like. —Sandra Leonard, Peculiar, Missouri
+This quick, easy and oh-so-tasty recipe works for breakfast, lunch or dinner and is great served with fruit or salad and some flour tortillas.
+Guests can top them however they like. —Sandra Leonard, Peculiar, Missouri

 Mom's Spanish Rice